greenMatting-dev/green-screen-plugin/README.md

 ---
 Version 5.2.0
 1. Optimized the background blur feature, allowing you to apply various LUT filters to the image before blurring.
-2. Optimized the virtual camera feature, allowing you to detect the camera even when OBS is not open.
+2. Optimized the virtual camera feature, allowing you to detect the camera even when is not open.
 The camera name has been changed to ZS-UHD-video.
 3. Added the ability to upload logs.
 4. Added the grayscale LUT feature.
 5. Optimized the performance viewer interface.